greydanus/cursivetransformer/README.md

 ### Progress October 24

 Over the past month, little core progress was made on this project.
 We did get some nice interpretability results showing the model's cross attention patterns with respect to the ascii characters during generation.
-Zach has those and I will add them when he sends them to me.
+I'm not going to include the first results, but if you look at October 27 you will see the results of running his code on the model trained with WORD_TOKENs.

 ### Progress October 25